Teen helps officer injured in Missouri shooting

-EXCELSIOR SPRINGS, Mo.
-(WDAF) — A Missouri police officer injured in a shooting over the weekend is expected to be OK, partially thanks to the help of a teenager.
+A Missouri police officer injured in a shooting over the weekend is expected to be OK, partially thanks to the help of a teenager, KTLA’s sister station WDAF reports.

 On Saturday, police in Excelsior Springs were trying to arrest a man wanted for an assault on a law enforcement officer when he began firing at them.
 One officer was hit in the shoulder and wrist before the man, identified as 65-year-old Carl Carrel, was fatally shot by another officer, authorities explained.